 Light-duty vehicles are typically equipped with dedicated or bi-fuel systems, while heavy-duty vehicles use dedicated or dual-fuel systems.
 CNG vehicles store natural gas in tanks where it remains in the gaseous state.

-Type 1 CNG cylinders are all metal tanks made either from aluminum or steel.
+Type 1 CNG high pressure cylinders are all metal tanks made either from aluminum or steel.
 They are the most affordable and the heaviest of all CNG tanks with lowest fuel capacities.

 Type 2 tanks are manufactured with a metal liner reinforced by glass or carbon fiber composite wrap around the middle; also referred to as “hoop wrap”.
 The liner and composite each receive 50% of the stress caused by internal pressurization.
-These CNG cylinders are lighter and carry higher capacities than type 1 CNG cylinder tanks, but cost more.
+These high pressure cylinders are lighter and carry higher capacities than type 1 CNG cylinders, but cost more.

 Like Type 2, are manufactured by a metal liner, however, reinforced with a full composite wrap covering the entire tank.
 The full composite wrap absorbs most of the gas pressure.
-Type 3 CNG tanks are even lighter and carry higher capacity than Type 2 CNG tanks.
+Type 3 high pressure cylinders are even lighter and carry higher capacity than Type 2 CNG tanks.
 Of course, they are also more expensive.

 Type 4 CNG Tanks are manufactured by a plastic gas-tight liner reinforced by a full composite wrap around entire tank.
 The entire strength of the tank is composed of composite reinforcement tape.
-Type 4 cylinder tanks provide higher capacity and are lighter than the Type 3 CNG tanks.
+Type 4 high pressure cylinders provide higher capacity and are lighter than the Type 3 CNG tanks.
 However, they are the most expensive of all tank types.

-Type 5 Cylinders are different from the other carbon fiber tanks in that they are a liner-less fully glass fiber composite tank.
+Type 5 is different from the other carbon fiber tanks in that it is a liner-less fully glass fiber composite tank.
 These tanks are lighter and more affordable whose capacity are 16%-20% more than other composite cylinder tanks on the market.